shaunak-batra/BasketTradingBO/docs/RESULTS_V3.md

 ## What v3.0 changed

 Three rules, each answering a failure measured in v2 (see [RESEARCH_V3.md](RESEARCH_V3.md)).
-Signal thresholds, windows and costs are identical to v2, so any difference is attributable.
+Signal thresholds, windows and costs are identical to v2's fixed-threshold run, and optimisation is switched off.
+The evaluation universe also changed (see below), so v2 and v3.0 are not a controlled comparison: no difference between them can be attributed to the three rules alone, or to any one of them.

 | Rule | Setting | The v2 failure it answers |
 |---|---|---|